fletcher/SimplenoteSync/README.txt

     * renaming notes or text files causes it to be treated as a new note

+    * No two notes can share the same title (in this event, only one will be downloaded locally)

 SEE ALSO
     Designed for use with Simplenote for iPhone: